 Income is spent on developing and providing a range of recreational, sporting and educational facilities, as well as representation activities and services for the direct benefit of all students.
 SSAF income cannot be used to support political parties or associated activities.

-- 50 per cent to the UWA Student Guild
+UWA Student Guild

 How much is it?